jenrichmond/bonnie_internship/README.md

 Includes instructions re how to work with markdown, customise the look of distill with CSS themes and interact with git.

+Checking that R is talking to Git by editing the ReadMe.